-In the decades of faithfully serving the cultural values, practices, beliefs, prohibitions, and expectations, you might have lost contact with your instinctive truths.
+After decades of faithfully serving cultural values, practices, beliefs, prohibitions, and expectations, you might have lost contact with your instinctive truths.
 One could live the most productive life on the surface— approved by family and culture, and have achieved most vocational goals, yet feel trapped and congested on the inside.
-Perhaps you think you need a ‘permission’ to emerge as who you are, to desire what you want, or to run your life the way you like it.
+Perhaps you think you need ‘permission’ to emerge as who you are, to desire what you want, or to run your life the way you like.
 There are two ways we remain trapped by the pressure to perform and conform: Either by ‘surrendering’ to it or by fiercely rebelling against it.

-As children, we naturally seek re-assurance by adapting to the values, believes, orders and expectations of our nearest surrounding.
-To adapt to our family’s demands, we have to internalize their values as if they were our own.
+As children, we naturally seek re-assurance by adapting to the values, beliefs, orders and expectations of our nearest surroundings.
+To adapt to our family’s demands, we have to internalize their values as if they are our own.
 Then, at some point, we might become wholly identified with them and forget about our inner nature, which is our most spontaneous, intense and passionate self.
-Perhaps As a child, our experience of love has been conditional— compliance and obedience were the prices we had to pay for love.
-As our young wild souls get tyrannized by the threat of punishment, abandonment, or annihilation, they had to go underground.
-We learned to hide our ambitions, drive and individual voices.
-Then, one day we realize that not choosing is also a choice; for allowing ourselves to go along with the cultural script create only a sense of false safety that would eventually erupt- like confusion, depression, boredom or an existential crisis.
+Perhaps as a child, our experience of love has been conditional— compliance and obedience were the prices we had to pay for love.
+As our young wild souls were tyrannized by the threat of punishment, abandonment, or annihilation, they had to go underground.
+We learned to hide our ambition, drive and individual voice.
+Then, one day we realize that not choosing is also a choice; for allowing ourselves to go along with the cultural script only creates a sense of false safety that would eventually erupt- as confusion, depression, boredom or an existential crisis.

 Another way we react to being oppressed is to overcompensate; maybe by saying to ourselves:

 “I am nothing like my parents,” “ I will never live their lives.”
-Our urges to run the other way can even turn into internalised racism: “I cannot hang out with my kind— they are all so shallow,” “I am not going to be a cliche”; or other kinds of internalised oppression, such as feeling powerless, carrying excessive guilt, or being overly-competitive with other women.
+Our urge to run the other way can even turn into internalised racism: “I cannot hang out with my kind— they are all so shallow,” “I am not going to be a cliche”; or other kinds of internalised oppression, such as feeling powerless, carrying excessive guilt, or being overly-competitive with other women.
 However, by exerting all our energy into rebellion, we remain trapped.
-We thought we have escaped ‘that,’ but we become trapped by ‘not that.’
-In the end, we are still not following our authentic spirit that comes from within.
+We thought we had escaped ‘that,’ but we became trapped by ‘not that.’
+In the end, we are still not following the authentic spirit that comes from within.
 In other words, “Can you wear a raincoat when it is raining, even when your ‘internalized’ parent’ told you to?”

 UNBURDENING FROM THE “BREAKAWAY SHAME”

-Dropping the burden of ’breakaway shame’ is one of the most challenging tasks on our path, but it is essential if we were to free ourselves up from the past and grow into our true self.
+Dropping the burden of ’breakaway shame’ is one of the most challenging tasks on our path, but it is essential if we are to free ourselves from the past and grow into our true selves.

 Let’s experiment with a contemplative exercise.